Frequently Asked Questions about Hyaluronic Acid Fillers (HAF)

 A: Immediately after the treatment, you can expect slight redness, swelling, tenderness or an itching sensation in the treated area.
 This is a normal result of the injection.
 The discomfort is temporary and generally disappears in a few days.
 After lip treatment, the lip(s) may become swollen and look somewhat uneven.
 This can persist for a few days (up to a week).
 If the discomfort continues, or the swelling doesn't subside in a few days please contact Dr. McCauliffe.

 A: Rarely some unevenness persists for which a patient may request a touch-up injection.
 This is more common with correction of under eye creases than in other areas.
 We offer patients the opportunity to save a small amount of HAF for a later touch-up treatment, at a cost of $75.
+The touch-up needs to be done within 30 days of the initial treatment.
 If you feel that you need a touch-up and do not have any "left-over" material, you will need to purchase another syringe (see prices below).

 Q: What precautions will I need to take before and after my treatment with a HAF?